Phantom Ranch: Phantom Ranch in the 21st century

-Phantom Ranch remains a very popular destination, and is considered one of the most difficult hotels in the United States to get reservations for.
+Phantom Ranch remains a popular destination, and is considered one of the most difficult hotels in the United States to get reservations for.
 All accommodations are offered 15 months in advance via a monthly lottery system and usually sell out immediately.

 The site currently includes nine regular cabins which sleep 1–4 persons, four or five of which are taken almost every night by mule riders.
 In addition, there are two large cabins, sleeping 8–10 persons, which are used by Colorado River boat groups and big hiking parties.
 All cabins are equipped with bedding, a cold water sink, a toilet, liquid soap, and hand towels; cabin guests shower in the centrally located Shower House.
 There are also four hiker dormitories (two for men and two for women), which were built in the 1970s, replacing the four 1925 tent cabins.
 Each dormitory has 10 beds set up in bunks, a sink, a toilet, and a shower; bedding, towels, and soap are provided.
 Total capacity for the Ranch is about 90 guests per night.
 (The dormitories, closed in March 2020 due to COVID social distancing restrictions, remain closed due to the ongoing work on the sewage treatment plant.)
 The dining hall, now called Phantom Ranch Canteen, serves breakfast and dinner on a strict schedule and requires advance reservations; the Canteen is open to the public during non-meal hours, offering a small variety of items including snacks, beverages, stamps, T-shirts, postcards, headlamps, and first-aid supplies.
 Additional facilities include the mule corral, a small amphitheater, employee housing, a ranger station (with limited emergency medical services), and a heliport.
 Cottonwood trees, a few of which date back to the time of Rust's tent camp, line the creek and shade the buildings.
 Campers from Bright Angel Campground are not allowed to use the Shower House, but may reserve meals at the Canteen.
+Shortyly before the 2026 flood two the four hiker dorms had been opened.
+Their ntatus is now in question, along with the entire area, after the flood.

 The only modes of access to and from Phantom Ranch are trails (used by both hikers and mules) and the Colorado River.
 The North Kaibab Trail leads 13.6 mi to the North Rim.
 Two trails lead to the South Rim.
 One is the 9.3 mi route that crosses the Silver Bridge, follows the River Trail for 2 mi, and then climbs the Bright Angel Trail to Grand Canyon Village.
 The other is the steeper 7.1 mi route across the Black Bridge and up the South Kaibab Trail.
 The two bridges, about 700 m apart, are the only Colorado River crossings within a several-hundred-mile span.

 Phantom Ranch has no official mail service (unlike Supai, Arizona), but concessionaires have traditionally transported letters and postcards by mule.
 Packages are excluded from this service.